 For FY2003, the President's budget proposes \$1.273 billion for Superfund, essentially the same amount as appropriated for FY2002 (not including September 11 response funds).
 The budget also requests \$199,769,000, a doubling of resources, for the brownfields program.
 Of the total requested, \$700 million would come from the Treasury, with the remainder coming from the Superfund trust fund.
-The appropriations bills have not progressed beyond the reported stage (H.R.
+The appropriations bills did not progress beyond the reported stage (H.R.
 5605, H.Rept.
 107-740; S. 2797, S.Rept.
-107-222).
+107-222), and EPA and the Superfund and brownfield programs are operating under a continuing resolution.